rdp/specific_install/README.md

           `git specific_install -l rdp/specific_install -b pre-release`
       Note: This feature is new and may not fail gracefully.

+    -d --directory DIRECTORY in source
+      This will change the directory in the downloaded source directory before building the gem.

     `git_install` is aliased to the behavior of `specific_install` This alias is shorter and is more intention revealing of the gem's behavior.